kermitt2/grobid/doc/Introduction.md

 + Parsing of dates.
 + Full text extraction from PDF articles, including a model for the the overall document segmentation and a model for the structuring of the text body.

-GROBID includes batch processing, a comprehensive RESTful API, a JAVA API, a relatively generic evaluation framework (precision, recall, etc.) and the semi-automatic generation of training data.
+GROBID includes batch processing, a comprehensive RESTful API, a JAVA API, a docker container, a relatively generic evaluation framework (precision, recall, etc.) and the semi-automatic generation of training data.

 GROBID can be considered as production ready.
 Deployments in production includes ResearchGate, HAL Research Archive, the European Patent Office, INIST, Mendeley, CERN, Internet Archive, ...